Javi-Gallego/FSD_Proyecto4/README.md

         You must be logged as super_admin to delete a tattoo.
 The id must be passed as parameter in the url
 </details>

+## Problems solutions
+I could not erase fields that were already written.

+If we update an appointment of a service that has tattoo artist and a tattoo image from the catalog and change that appointment to do a piercing, the obvious thing is to change the service_id and delete the artist_id and tattoo_id that are no longer needed, but I could not do that.

+I thought of an internal convention to change the artist_id to one named "worker" that points to a king of default worker and to a tattoo_id that points to a tattoo named "no tattoo selected".

 ## Future features
-[ ] Tattoo artists can also make and update appointments on their own [ ] Add reviews to the artists based on user experiences [ ] Add a rating system to the catalog and filter or order based on this rating [ ] Maybe, to buy a piercing you do not need to make an appointment, just go to the shop.
+[ ] Tattoo artists can also make and update appointments on their own.
+[ ] Add reviews to the artists based on user experiences [ ] Add a rating system to the catalog and filter or order based on this rating.
+[ ] Maybe, to buy a piercing you do not need to make an appointment, just go to the shop.
 So you can see the service but cannot make an appointment with that service.
-[ ] Add piercings images to the catalog
+[ ] Add piercings images to the catalog.
 [ ] Add role for piercing artists if they are different from the tattoo ones, add another role for the artists than can do both.
+[ ] Add a frontend so the users can interact with the API.

-## Desarrollo:
+## Development:

 ``` js
  const developer = "Javier Gallego";